rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 #### Prepare a GitHub account

-1. If you already have a GitHub account that you can use for this lab, else follow the instructions available at [Signing up for a new GitHub account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account).

 1. If you are not having Github account, follow the instructions to create an account.

 1. Navigate to the [Github account](https://github.com/) Click on create an account.

    ![Github](images/mod6_21.png)

-1. Provide the email address and click on continue.
+1. Provide user name as email address and click on continue.
+Username can be obtained from environment details page.

  ![Github](images/mod6_22.png)

-1. Provide the password and enter the valid username and click on continue.
+1. Provide the password and enter the username as odl{deploymentID} and click on continue.
+Deployment ID and Password can be obtained from environment details page, Replace Deployment ID with its value.s

   ![Github](images/mod6_26.png)